-During an emergency or natural disaster involving the campus community, TCC Police will be responsible for evacuating and moving people and for contacting appropriate internal and external service organizations (e.g., TCC Facilities Engineers, Tulsa, Sand Springs Police Department, Tulsa,

-Sand Springs Fire Department, PSO, ONG, Emergency Management, etc.).
+During an emergency or natural disaster involving the campus community, TCCPD will be responsible for evacuating and moving people and for contacting appropriate internal and external service organizations (e.g., TCC Facilities Engineers, Tulsa, Sand Springs Police Department, Tulsa, Sand Springs Fire Department, PSO, ONG, Emergency Management, etc.).

-TCC Police will work with the Tulsa Police Department and the Tulsa Fire Department as well as emergency services to ensure the safety of all students and employees and will update information from the scene of the emergency to share with the designated administrator, as appropriate.
-The Vice President for External Affairs, or designee, will respond to media requests on the scene as necessary.
+TCCPD will work with the Tulsa Police Department and the Tulsa Fire Department as well as emergency services to ensure the safety of all students and employees and will update information from the scene of the emergency to share with the designated administrator, as appropriate.
+The Media Relations Manager, or designee, will respond to media requests on the scene as necessary.